 make windows

-To build the GNU/Linux and Windows release artifacts from GNU/Linux, run:
+To build release artifacts for all supported platforms, run:

 make release-artifacts